ohler55/oj/README.md

 methods exist then the Oj internal Object variable encoding is used.

 Oj is compatible with Ruby 1.8.7, 1.9.2, 1.9.3, JRuby, and RBX.

-## <a name="plans">Planned Releases</a>

-- Release 1.0.1: Optimize the Oj::Doc dump() method to be native.

-- Release 1.1: A JSON stream parser.
-Pushed out for the Oj::Doc parser.

 ## <a name="compare">Comparisons</a>